Consortium Agreement Policy

 - For the cons class(es) to be acceptable for the consortium agreement, they must be transferable and you must pass them with a “C” or better.
 To verify if courses have been accepted, refer to the transfer credit report on UAccess Student Center.
 Classes that are not successfully transferred will not count towards your academic year units.

-- Students who are not enrolled in at least 6 UA units must provide a personal statement explaining why they are requesting the UA to administer their financial aid rather than another institution.
+- Students who are not enrolled in at least 6 Arizona units must provide a personal statement explaining why they are requesting the Arizona to administer their financial aid rather than another institution.

-- You must enroll at the UA and the other Title IV institution for the combined total number of units in which you were awarded financial aid as listed on your award notification.
+- You must enroll at Arizona and the other Title IV institution for the combined total number of units in which you were awarded financial aid as listed on your award notification.
 Audit and correspondence courses do not count.

 - To include Study Abroad Program expenses in your cost of attendance, attach a copy of the program brochure or Study Abroad Financial Aid Worksheet.
 Non-UA study abroad students must also complete a transfer credit pre-approval form from your academic advisor and submit program expenses to OSFA.